-• All water sources and container will be maintained on a regular basis to ensure good hygiene and health safety standards.
+- Provide cups for water if students do not bring a reusable water bottle. - All water sources and containers will be maintained on a regular basis to ensure good hygiene and health safety standards.

 Competitive Foods and Beverages

 Bridges PCS is committed to ensuring that all foods and beverages available to students on the school campus during the school day support healthy eating.
 The foods and beverages sold and served outside of the school meal programs (e.g., "competitive" foods and beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
 Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits.
 A summary of the standards and information, as well as a Guide to Smart Snacks in Schools, are available here.